 Bothidae

 Lefteye Flounders – Somewhat to very deep-bodied and laterally compressed.
-The mouth is moderate to large and protrusible. eyes are left-facing (rarely right-facing) and are close-set or widely separated.
-Pelvic fin on eyed side is larger and with longer base than blind-side fin (Kells and Carpenter 2011).
+Mouth moderate to large and protrusible.
+Eyes left-facing (rarely right-facing), close-set or widely separated.
+Pelvic fin on eyed side larger and with longer base than blind-side fin (Kells and Carpenter 2011).

 Bothus ocellatus – Eyed Flounder